yaki-bcit/doc-virtualbox/docs/create-ubuntu-vm/new-vm.md

 # Add a New Virtual Machine in VirtualBox

+Follow these steps to add a new virtual machine in VirtualBox to host Ubuntu.

 > **Note**: The steps in this section are not enough to get a working Ubuntu installation.
 To do this, complete the steps below and then complete the steps to [install Ubuntu inside the virtual machine](https://yaki-bcit.github.io/doc-virtualbox/docs/create-ubuntu-vm/install-ubuntu.html).

 **Step 1**.
 Open VirtualBox and find the “New” button in the main window.
 Alternatively, you can click “Machine > New…” in the top menu.